BarelyFunctionalCode/Punity/README.md

 ### Features

 - Object layer management
-  - Layers: Background, Foreground, Top
+  - Layers: Background, Foreground, Top (done)
 - Program detection and tracking
   - Detect when a new application on the PC is started
   - Keep track of running applications with their window sizes and positions